Media Archive for Central England

 What does MACE do?

-The main aim of MACE is to preserve,"the rich cultural and social history of the Midlands, as reflected in film, for individuals and communities to learn from and enjoy - now and in the future."
-This is not only a great source of information, knowledge and research but a good source of entertainment and history; to be enjoyed as well as studied.
+The collection is not only a great source of information, knowledge and research but also a good source of entertainment and history; to be enjoyed as well as studied.

 In addition to providing proper care and storage for materials, MACE also provides help and access for people that are looking for film, and for those needing advice on how to care for moving images outside of MACE.